 No. The Fellowship is to support travel, workshops, policy and other things not related to paying for your time to do you work i.e. it cannot be used as salary.

-However if you have software which could be aided by a sustainability drive and potentially some additional development the the Institute's Open Call maybe for you.
+However if you have software which could be aided by a sustainability drive and potentially some additional development then the Institute's Open Call may be for you.

-Could tell me a bit about what you are looking for in terms of the person.
+Could you tell me a bit about what you are looking for in terms of the person?
 Also, on your website, is there somewhere with your mission statement or goals?

-If you are interested you can view the recording of the webinar for the previous Fellow 2018 programme and read about what it's like being a Fellow from both a Scientist and a Humanities Scholar.
+If you are interested you can view the recording of the webinar for the previous Fellows 2021 programme and read about what it's like being a Fellow from both a Scientist and a Humanities Scholar.
 These resources will also be useful to better appreciate what is involved and how you and the Institute can benefit from your Fellowship.

 What we want from Fellows is based on their career stage:

-E.g. for those who are mid career (Lecturers, established RA’s or those with other Fellowships) as well as travel and reports we are looking for mid career people to be a champions of improved software practice in you community/institution (which ever is more relevant for you).
+E.g. for those who are mid-career (Lecturers, established RA’s or those with other Fellowships), as well as travel and reports we are looking for mid-career people to be champions of improved software practice in their communities/institutions (which ever is more relevant).
 They should be able to identify key software in their domain and perhaps help us determine whether we would help the software itself with a consultancy engagement (which may or may not involve a short burst of software engineering effort).
 Also to be involved in panels preparing policy (optionally).
 Ideally they will be an excellent science communicator and be passionate about their work and take an interest in the work of others and be able to talk about this.
 Any blogging/writing experience especially public engagement oriented will be viewed favourably.
 It goes without saying that they have a respectable research output (e.g. papers, workshops, software or other resources) or have made a difference with software they have developed or lead and are linked with at least one research network (e.g. of their own domain).

 If you are still intending to keep up your visibility in your community (i.e. your intention is not to simply focus on development without any of the dissemination), and you continue to have a link with your previous institution (e.g. an Honorary or Visiting Fellowship), then age or retirement does not prevent you from applying, or becoming, an Institute Fellow.